fenago/Grokking-Deep-Learning/Lab_1.md

 except one instance.
 If, after this prediction, you were to feed in number_of_toes[1], the network wouldn’t remember the prediction it made in the last timestep.
 A neural network knows only what you feed it as input.
 It forgets everything else.
-Later, you’ll learn how to give a neural network a “short-term memory” by feeding in multiple inputs at once.
+Later, you’ll learn how to give a neural network a "short-term memory" by feeding in multiple inputs at once.

 ![](./images_3/10.png)

 Another way to think about a neural network’s weight value is as a measure of sensitivity between the input of the network and its prediction.
 If the weight is very high, then even the tiniest input can create a really large prediction!
 If the weight is very small, then even large inputs will make small predictions.
 This sensitivity is akin to volume.
-“Turning up the weight” amplifies the prediction relative to the input: weight is a volume knob!
+"Turning up the weight" amplifies the prediction relative to the input: weight is a volume knob!

 ![](./images_3/11.png)